wendwarge/Fab-Academy-2018/pre_academy.md

 - learn about using BASH.
 Follow the Bash for Beginners [tutorial](https://help.ubuntu.com/community/Beginners/BashScripting) or another tutorial that you like more.

 - practise some basics using open source software.
 Learn how to resize & compress photos using Gimp.
 Use [ImageMagick](https://www.imagemagick.org/script/index.php) to change image size via command line.
 Make a vinyl sticker in Inkscape.
+Download an SVG from [The Noun Project](https://thenounproject.com/) Pay attention to the licence.
 Print it using Fab Modules.
 Make a tinkercad model and print it out, using the knowledge gained from the torture test.
 Try out [Antimony](http://www.mattkeeter.com/projects/antimony/3/) & [NodeBox3](https://www.nodebox.net/node/).

 - do a git [tutorial](https://try.github.io/levels/1/challenges/1) or [two](http://learngitbranching.js.org/).